Annual Review of Plant Biology: History

 Beginning in 1947, the publishing nonprofit Annual Reviews began asking plant physiologists if it would be useful to have an annual journal that published review articles summarizing the recent literature in the field.
 Responses indicated that this would be very favorable, and the Annual Review of Plant Physiology published its first volume in 1950.
 Its founding editor was Daniel I. Arnon.
 It was thus the seventh journal title to be published by Annual Reviews.
 Its scope was somewhat reduced by the publication of the Annual Review of Phytopathology, first released in 1963.
 In 1988, its named changed to the Annual Review of Plant Physiology and Plant Molecular Biology.
 In the 1990s, it began having color illustrations and was published online for the first time.
 Its name was changed once again in 2002 to its current version, the Annual Review of Plant Biology.
 As of 2020, it was published both in print and electronically.

 The journal covers developments in the field of plant biology, including cell biology, genetics, genomics, molecular biology, cell differentiation, tissue, acclimation (including adaptation), and methods.
-According to the Journal Citation Reports, the journal has a 2021 impact factor of 28.310, ranking it first of 238 journal titles in the category "Plant Sciences".
 The journal is abstracted and indexed in the following databases.